-Poll Finds Trust In Science Is Rising
+Trust In Scientists Is Rising, Poll Finds

-In a time of climate-change denial and vaccine resistance, scientists worry they are losing public trust.
+In a time of climate change denial and vaccine resistance, scientists worry they are losing public trust.
 But it's just the opposite, a survey released Friday finds.

 Public trust of scientists is growing.
-It's on a par with our trust of the military, and far above trust of clergy, politicians and journalists.
+It's on a par with our trust of the military and far above trust of clergy, politicians and journalists.

 The survey by the Pew Research Center finds 86% of those surveyed say they have a fair amount or a great deal of faith that scientists act in our best interests.
 And that's been trending higher — it was 76% in 2016.